Slack to Microsoft Teams Migration Checklist for IT Admins

 4. Admin Should Be Part of the Private Channels

 The Slack workspace’s primary owner, owners, and admins can access private channels only if they are part of it.
-The migration of private channels from Slack to Teams using a third-party tool is carried out using Slack admin credentials.
-If the admin is not part of any private channel, it can’t be migrated.
-So, before you initiate migration from Slack to Teams, double-check that the admin is part of all the private channels to be migrated.
+Third-party tools can migrate slack channels to teams through Slack admin credentials.
+It can’t be migrated if the admin is not part of any private channel.
+Therefore, before you migrate from Slack to Teams, double-check that the admin belongs to all the private channels to be migrated.

 5. Choose the Best Slack to Teams Migration Partner

-The migration service provider you choose for your Slack to Teams migration decides what can be migrated and what can’t be migrated.
-Choose a migration servicethat can migrate:
+The migration service provider you choose for your Slack to Teams migration decides what can and can’t be migrated.
+Choose a migration service that can migrate:

 - Direct Messages